Kammelleon/BrickColorPatternsRecognition/README.md

 </br>
 and this value tells us that in the first picture on bin with number 0 we have 31604 data points corresponding to that bin.

+At this point we can feed our network and shuffle the data using "sample" method from pandas library.

+# Results
+Train accuracy: 91%
+Validation accuracy: 93%
+Test accuracy: 92%